-It is my father’s artwork.
+It is my father’s artwork (Panda Worldwide Campaign).
 My father is Li Tou.
 He is a artist born in 70’s.
 He is a painter, sculptor, writer, designer and also a photographer.
 Moreover, he works as a television producer and magazine publisher.

 He is not only an artist, but also a new generation of young people’s idol.
 He is a host of some TV shows and radio shows.

-How did you get the funds to travel around the world like this?
+How did you manage to travel around the world like this?